Home: bestmedicalaid.co.za

 If you feel you do not need expensive day-to-day benefits, then consider a hospital only benefit plan.

-But, if you are a healthy person who visits the doctor or dentist once a year, that may not be such a problem.
+If you are a healthy person visiting the doctor or dentist once a year, that may not be a problem.

 Here is a good medical aid blog to give you more valuable articles on medical aid.